Pal Mickey: Versions

 The original version of Pal Mickey (commonly referred to as "1.0") was introduced in May 2003.
 It was dressed in red shorts with white buttons, white gloves, and yellow shoes.
 It sold for US$50, with rentals available for $8 per day plus a $50 deposit to return it by noon the following day; if not returned, that deposit was forfeited and the toy was considered sold.
 This version of the toy came with a clip.
 The rental program was discontinued at the end of 2004.

 The "Happiest Celebration On Earth" version of the toy (commonly referred to as "2.0") was introduced on May 5, 2005, with the start of the Happiest Celebration on Earth events.
 It is priced at US$65.
 It is dressed in red shorts with gold buttons, white gloves, and yellow shoes; it wears a tailcoat and a gold bowtie, both of which fasten with velcro.
 It comes with a clip and a lanyard for carrying it.
 This version improves on the original in many small ways, such as by having a louder speaker, and it is able to sing Disney songs and ask Disney character trivia questions.
 Permanently attached to its right hand is a golden medallion; squeezing its right hand will make Mickey giggle and will make a "Happiest Celebration on Earth Glow Medallion" (sold during 2005) light up.

 In September 2006, the "Pal Mickey Sorcerer Costume" (commonly referred to as "3.0") replaced the previous version of the toy.
 This Pal Mickey is dressed in a (removable) blue Sorcerer Mickey hat, red robe, and blue shorts (sewn on over Mickey's red shorts, which have white buttons like the first release).
 It does not have the medallion on its hand.

 A Spanish version of Pal Mickey was also available.

 Four costumes for the toy were made available in early 2006.
 The costumes are "Mickey Mouse Club", "Pin Trading", "Safari", and "Rain Wear", and sell for US$10 each.
 In October 2006, "Pirate Cap'n" and "Santa Mickey" costumes were made available for US$12 each.
 The "Santa Mickey" sold out during December 2006 and was not available for order through the WDW Mail Order department.
 However, it returned for the 2007 Holiday season.

 The toy was discontinued in fall 2008.
 The toy continued to work until September 2014.
 At that point Disney stopped servicing the infrared technology to focus more on their RFID technology used in their magic bands.
+The toy still works sporadically throughout the parks, however some locations no longer have the infrared transmitters needed for the toy to work, and the toy's knowledge of Disney remains stuck in 2008.